ShaikhBorhanUddin/Credit-Card-Transaction-Fraud-Detection/README.md

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Credit-Card-Transaction-Fraud-Detection-Project/blob/main/Images/credit_card_image.png?raw=true)
 ## 🚀 Project Overview

 Credit card fraud continues to be a major challenge for both consumers and financial institutions, leading to billions of dollars in losses annually.
 With the growing volume of online transactions, detecting fraudulent activity in real time has become more critical than ever.
 This project addresses this pressing issue by leveraging machine learning to develop a data-driven solution aimed at identifying fraudulent credit card transactions with greater accuracy and efficiency.
+A total of 10 different models were implemented and compared to ensure thorough experimentation and performance benchmarking.
+These include:

+`Logistic Regression` `Decision Tree` `Random Forest` `K-Nearest Neighbors (KNN)` `Support Vector Machine (SVM)` `Naive Bayes` `XGBoost` `LightGBM` `Gradient Boosting` `CNN`

+Each model was evaluated using precision, recall, F1-score, and ROC-AUC, with special focus on handling class imbalance — a key challenge in fraud detection tasks.
+This comprehensive approach enhances the reliability and practical relevance of the final solution.

 ## 📊 Dataset
 - **Source**: [Kaggle Credit Card Fraud Detection Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud)